This example is on Windows 10. But setting up on unix should be similar.

 - Click

-is a type. - Click on
+Typesto see that it figured out that<http://example/Person>is a type. - Click on

-to see the instances of this type. - Click on
+<http://example/Person>to see the instances of this type. - Click on

-as the subject or object.
+<http://example/Judi>to all the triples with<http://example/Judi>as the subject or object.

 Add namespaces to make things less verbose